Information on the coronavirus for staff and guests

 - Please comply with the rules of social distancing as far as possible:

-- Even minor meetings should be postponed or realized through telephone or videoconferencing.
+- Even minor meetings should be realized through telephone or videoconferencing.

-- If you have the opportunity to organize your work so that you can work from home, please coordinate this with the head of your group.
+- Should you need to continue working from home, e.g. because of child care, please coordinate this with the head of your group.

 General recommendations and measuresProtective measures